obsidianmd/obsidian-help/en/Add-on services/Obsidian Publish.md

 ##### Navigation

-Turning this on adds a navigation sidebar containing all published pages and the folders that contains them.
+Turning this on adds a navigation sidebar containing all published pages and the folders that contain them.
 Viewers will see the current open note highlighted, and can click on another note to navigate.

 ##### Graph view